TerryLoc/positive-affirmation-colour-wheel/README.md

 ```
 - CHANGES MADE TO THE FUNCTION
 1. **`handleMoodClick`**: Fetches the JSON data and calls `processMoodClick` with the necessary parameters.
-2. **`processMoodClick`**: Processes the mood click event by setting the mood, clearing any existing message, applying colors, and starting the color wheel spin.
+2. **`processMoodClick`**: Processes the mood click event by setting the mood, clearing any existing message, applying colours and starting the colour wheel spin.
 3. **`clearMessage`**: Clears the message element's inner HTML.
-4. **`spinColourWheel`**: Adds the spin class to the color wheel, and after 3 seconds, it stops the spin, selects a random color, saves the selected color, and displays the mood color message.
+4. **`spinColourWheel`**: Adds the spin class to the colour wheel, and after 3 seconds, it stops the spin, selects a random colour, saves the selected colour, and displays the mood colour message.
-5. **`getRandomColour`**: Selects a random color from the mood colors.
+5. **`getRandomColour`**: Selects a random colour from the mood colors.
-6. **`saveSelectedColour`**: Saves the selected color's name, hex value, and associated feeling to local storage.
+6. **`saveSelectedColour`**: Saves the selected colour's name, hex value, and associated feeling to local storage.

 <hr>
 <br>